couchbase/kv_engine/docs/Collections.md

 * No key
 * No value.

-Get collection ID interprets the key as a path to a collection and using the current manifest attempts to return the collection's unique ID.
+Get collection ID interprets the value as a path to a collection and using the current manifest attempts to return the collection's unique ID.

 * A 'path' to a collection is defined as `scope.collection`
-* A 'path' supports _default scope and _default collection by omission as shown in the example keys.
+* A 'path' supports _default scope and _default collection by omission as shown in the example inputs.

-Example keys:
+Example inputs:

 * `_default.c1` and `.c1` are equivalent paths, they both will lookup the `c1`
 collection in the `_default` scope.